-ELMSelect - This easy to use comparison tool allows you to browse the university's preferred private lender list and apply for loans as desired.
+ELMSelect - This easy to use comparison tool allows you to browse a list of private lenders most commonly used by Stetson students and apply for loans as desired.

 Subsidized and Unsubsidized Loans

 Subsidized and unsubsidized loans are federal student loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, trade, career, or technical school.
 The U.S. Department of Education offers eligible students at participating schools Direct Subsidized Loans and Direct Unsubsidized Loans.

 PLUS loans are federal loans that graduate or professional degree students and parents of dependent undergraduate students can use to help pay education expenses.
 The U.S. Department of Education makes Direct PLUS Loans to eligible borrowers through schools participating in the Direct Loan Program.

 Here's a quick overview of Direct PLUS Loans:

 - The U.S. Department of Education is the lender.

 - The borrower must not have an adverse credit history.